Even Stevens

-Even Stevens is an American comedy television series that originally aired on Disney Channel from June 17, 2000, to June 2, 2003, airing a total of 65 episodes spanning three seasons.
-It follows the life of the Stevens, a family living in suburban Sacramento, California, mainly focusing on the clashing personalities of its two younger children, Ren and Louis.
+Even Stevens is an American comedy television series produced by Brookwell McNamara Entertainment that originally aired on Disney Channel from June 17, 2000, to June 2, 2003, airing a total of 65 episodes spanning three seasons.
+It follows the life of the Stevens, a family living in suburban Sacramento, California, mainly focusing on the clashing personalities of its two younger teenage children, Ren and Louis.

 The series was produced by Brookwell McNamara Entertainment.
 It is generally remembered for starring an adolescent Shia LaBeouf, before he achieved mainstream success as an actor.
 The show also features fast motion photography, which it employs in every episode.

 The feature-length Disney Channel Original Movie based on the series, The Even Stevens Movie, premiered on June 13, 2003, and serves as the series finale.
-The show was cancelled after reaching the 65-episode limit that Disney Channel had at the time.
+The show ended after reaching the 65-episode limit that Disney Channel had at the time.

 Premise

-The Stevens family live in Sacramento, California, where the two younger children in the family, Ren and Louis, who have opposing personalities, often clash.
+Steve and Eileen Stevens family live in Sacramento, California.
+They have three teenage children; and the two younger children in the family, Ren and Louis, who have opposing personalities, often clash.